 Conversion rate optimization (CRO) is the practice of modifying websites in order to increase their effectiveness at turning visitors into customers.
-CRO is just one of the many available strategies for improving website performance, which include pay-per-click advertising (PPC), search engine optimization (SEO), social media marketing (SMM), and others.
-The main difference between these other methods and CRO is that the former aim to increase overall website traffic, whereas the latter tries to leverage existing traffic more effectively.
+CRO is just one of the many available strategies for improving website performance.
+Some include pay-per-click advertising (PPC), search engine optimization (SEO), social media marketing (SMM), and others.
+The main difference between these other methods and CRO is that the former aim to increase overall website traffic.
+Whereas the latter tries to leverage existing traffic more effectively.

-This can be challenging if you have no previous experience in the field, which is why we have decided to create the guide you have before you.
+This can be challenging if you have no previous experience.
 We have covered each step of the process of formulating a CRO plan, so you can start writing one as soon as you’re done reading.

 1. Stress the Importance of Customers for CRO

 At its core, conversion rate optimization is all about understanding your target audience, and enacting website changes that reflect this knowledge.
 This is the first point you have to bring across with your CRO plan.
-However, this is easier said than done – from a layman’s perspective, it can be a little hard to tell how changing the hue of a button can determine whether a visitor will convert into a customer.
-To counteract this, you plan needs to contain a thorough explanation of how CRO works.
+However, this is easier said than done.
+From a layman’s perspective, it can be a little hard to tell how changing the hue of a button can determine whether a visitor will convert into a customer.
+To counteract this, your plan needs to contain a thorough explanation of how CRO works.

-Start by pointing out that CRO is essentially the process of creating a quality user experience (UX) for the purpose of guiding potential customers through each step of the conversion funnel.
-And in order to generate a satisfying UX, every element of your website should be carefully designed to match customer expectations and needs in terms of aesthetics and functionality.
+Start by pointing out that CRO is essentially the process of creating a quality user experience (UX).
+The purpose of guiding potential customers through each step of the conversion funnel.
+In order to generate a satisfying UX, every element of your website should be carefully designed to match customer expectations and needs.

 In addition to highlighting the customer-centric nature of CRO, your plan should also provide relevant customer data to illustrate your points.
-The measures you plan on implementing for CRO purposes will make much more sense to your team if they are on the same page regarding who your customers are.
+The measures you plan on implementing for CRO purposes will make much more sense to your team if they are on the same page.

 2. Keep Everyone in the Company Involved

-Companies trying to implement CRO often run into the problem of having different departments get in each others way while pursuing different goals.
+Companies trying to implement CRO often run into the problem of having different departments get in each others way.
 A measure that is beneficial from the perspective of a content marketing professionals, can create problems for in-house web designers, and vice versa.
-These kinds of conflicts can arise at any point during the CRO process, and having a plan that accounts for this possibility beforehand can go a long way towards addressing them.
+These kinds of conflicts can arise at any point during the CRO process.
+Having a plan that accounts for this can go a long way towards addressing them.

-First, make sure that your plan outlines your company’s vision and set a single CRO goal that closely relates to this vision.
-This ensures each department or team will be working towards influencing the same metrics and should help avoid different teams making changes that are conflicting.
+Make sure that your plan outlines your company’s vision and set a single CRO goal that closely relates to this vision.
+This ensures each department or team will be working towards influencing the same metrics.
+It helps avoid different teams making changes that are conflicting.
 By having a single measurable goal individual teams can more easily take ownership of CRO without the need for continuous oversight from any central CRO team. .

-Second, communicate your plan to stakeholders and throughout your organization to keep people informed and engaged in the CRO process.
-Third, encourage every department to provide feedback.
+Encourage every department to provide feedback.
 This will allow you to make adjustments on the fly, instead of waiting for things to go wrong first.
-It may also generate ideas for new changes or experiments as each department will have a different perspective on CRO than your team.
+It may also generate ideas for new changes or experiments.
+Each department will have a different perspective on CRO than your team.

-Fourth, stress the importance of CRO at every junction of the process.
-CRO requires a coordinated effort from your entire web division, and it is up to you to keep the momentum going.
+Stress the importance of CRO at every junction of the process.
+CRO requires effort from your entire web division.
+It is up to you to keep the momentum going.

 3. Specify Key Performance Indicators

-Your CRO initiative could be a great success, but if you have no means of quantifying the benefits, you will have nothing to show for your effort.
+Your CRO initiative could be a great success.
+If you have no means of quantifying the benefits, you will have nothing to show for your effort.
 For this reason, you should always agree beforehand how you will calculate the monetary benefit of your efforts.
 This will help you identify the key performance indicators (KPIs) which you will be using to measure the success rate of the CRO process.
 These should closely relate to your overall CRO goal.
-Possible KPIs include:

-The more of these you keep track of, the better equipped you will be to determine the success of your CRO campaign.
-KPIs should always be featured in a prominent spot in your plan documentation, so everyone involved can see them at a glance.
+The more of these you keep track, the better equipped you will be to determine the success of your CRO campaign.
+KPIs should always be in a prominent spot in your plan documentation, so everyone involved can see them at a glance.
 By clearly communicating project KPIs, you will ensure that both short-term and long-term goals are being met.

-While we are on the topic of KPIs, the one thing you should always avoid is chasing so-called vanity metrics.
+While we are on the topic of KPIs, the one thing you should always avoid is chasing vanity metrics.
 These are performance indicators that look meaningful on the surface, but are actually irrelevant to your bottom line.
-An example of such a metric would be social media likes and upvotes.
-While having more likes is certainly not detrimental to your online operation, this metric means very little in the context of CRO for a simple reason – a like is not a conversion, and as such it offers very little real benefits.
+An example would be social media likes and upvotes.
+While having more likes is certainly not detrimental to your online operation, this metric means very little in the context of CRO.
+A like is not a conversion, and as such it offers very little real benefits.

 4. Agree a Structured Approach to CRO